ropensci/SymbiotaR2/README.md

 Right now, we're still working on the underlying API and then R package at the same time, so we'd encourage you not to work on the package right now.
-If you are interested in contributing to the package in the future, though, please (drop one of us an email and we'll let you know when we're ready)[http://pearselab.com/team.html]!
+If you are interested in contributing to the package in the future, though, please [drop one of us an email and we'll let you know when we're ready](http://pearselab.com/team.html)!